medialab/xan/docs/moonblade.md

 ### Numerical comparison

-Warning: those operators will always consider operands as numbers and will try to cast them around as such.
+Warning: those operators will always consider operands as numbers or dates and will try to cast them around as such.
 For string/sequence comparison, use the operators in the next section.

     x == y - numerical equality